 2. Create a designated dining area.

-It's ok.
-We've dropped pizza toppings on our couch one too many times, too.
+It's okay.
+We've dropped pizza toppings on our couch one too many times too.
 But why not avoid this altogether by placing a long table against the back of your sofa and adding some chairs to create the dinner and movie dining area that dreams are made of?
-Here's a three-person counter height dining set by 17 Stories to give you an idea of what's possible.
+Here's a two-person counter-height dining set by Trent Austin Design to give you an idea of what's possible.

 3. Get the sofa all your friends will be jealous of.

 Have you ever seen anything dreamier?
-Several pit-like sectionals on the market would make the perfect addition to your media room.
-Find this modular sofa from Home by Sean & Catherine Lowe here.
+Several pitlike sectionals on the market would make the perfect addition to your media room.
+Grab the above modular sofa from Home by Sean & Catherine Lowe on Wayfair.